rehanzo/dyn-wall-rs/README.md

     To be able to send arguments *after* the wallpaper argument, use `!WALL` to specify where the wallpaper argument is to be placed, and add the rest of the arguments. `!WALL` will be explanded to the path of the wallpaper to be set at the current time.\
     ex. `dyn-wall-rs -d /path/to/dir -p "betterlockscreen -u !WALL -b 1"`

+    You are also able to specifiy multiple programs to be synced with the wallpaper.
+Simply just insert the program names one after the other ex. `dyn-wall-rs -d /path/to/dir -p "betterlockscreen -u" "echo"

   * **-s, --schedule \<DIRECTORY>**\
     Prints out a schedule of the times at which the wallpaper would change if the auto option were to be used.